miltondp/k99_courses/cis_522/classes/02_07-week4/README.md

   * each batch could shift a bit the loss landscape
   * so the idea is that a small shift in input, our network can be fooled
   * here the final loss funcion is, for example, cross entropy(perturbed output, predicted output) + || dL/dX ||2

+From W4D3:

+* Hyperparameter tuning is basically search
+  * so grid search for small parameters, taking smallest and largest values and their combinations
+* randomized search, just different random combinations
+* coordinate-wise gradient descent
+  * gradient descent in hyperparameters
+  * change them one at a time, accepting any changes that reduce testing error
+* Bayesian optimization / AutoML
+  * start with hyperparameters that worked well for similar problems

+regularization via SGD (builtin into SGD):
+* SGD does regularization
+* weights get bigger as one iterates
+* if we use early stopping it will avoid overfitting

+* small batch size <-> large learning rate
+* so increasing batch size is like decreasing the learning rate